adefelic/cetus/planning/encounters.md

+## making encounters interesting through itemization

+- different weapons and icons can give you different moves
+-

 ## enemies
 encounters can be non-human beings, the land anthropomorphosed, weather, the past encounters can be helpful, but usually aren't
 - field: - golden grass lands, tarn, fallow fields. old well, evidence of past settlement and maybe some current.
 - maybe this should be broken into field 1 (settled-ish) and field 2 (unsettled) or something like that
-	- scare crow (artifice, safety)
-		- sway
-		- watch
 	- knotted grass / vines (nature)
 		- entangle. * bind multi
 		- trip. xx mud single